PremPanchal1224/AlgoTrading/README.md

 The system follows a streamlined pipeline — from collecting historical stock data, preprocessing and engineering features, to training LSTM and ML models for price prediction.
 It also integrates a chatbot that processes user queries in real time and delivers intuitive responses.

 ![Stock Prediction Flow](https://github.com/user-attachments/assets/e477084e-3868-41f6-b74d-29d31cfec19d)
-*Figure: Workflow of the stock prediction and chatbot system, illustrating data flow from acquisition to real-time user interaction.*
+*Figure: Workflow of the stock prediction system, illustrating flow of data*

 ## 💡 Use Case